-The Am29LV008B is an 8 Mbit, 3.0 volt-only Flash memory organized as 1,048,576 bytes.
+The Am29LV002 is a 2 Mbit, 3.0 Volt-only Flash memory organized as 262,144 bytes.
 The device is offered in a 40-pin TSOP package.
 The byte-wide (x8) data appears on DQ7-DQ0.
-This device requires only a single, 3.0 volt VCC supply to perform read, program, and erase operations.
-A standard EPROM programmer can also be used to program and erase the device.
+All read, program, and erase operations are accomplished using only a single power supply.
+The device can also be programmed in standard EPROM programmers.